gmcapra/Swift-ARKit-Practice/README.md

 # Swift-ARKit-Practice
 Project files for a practice iOS App intended for reference in using Swift's ARKit Library for Augmented Reality.
-Specifically, in this project I explore plane detection and interacting with objects/3d textures within AR Scenes.
+Specifically, in this project I explore plane detection and interaction with 3D objects within AR Scenes.
 This xcode project can be used as a reference for anyone looking to get started with AR Kit in Swift.
 In this project:

  - Track feature points in real-time and gather data